 Holiday has deep roots around the world

 Ask the average person to define Arbor Day, and a likely response is, “It’s something to do with trees.”
 While Arbor Day isn’t the most popular holiday in America, it’s been celebrated in the nation since April 10, 1872, when about 1 million trees were planted in Nebraska.
 The idea stemmed from J. Sterling Morton, tree enthusiast and Nebraska newspaper editor.
-As Arbor Day Foundation explains, people moving to the state’s plains missed living among trees, which they needed for fuel, lumber, shade, and erosion control.
+As the Arbor Day Foundation explains, people moving to the state’s plains missed living among trees, which they needed for fuel, lumber, shade, and erosion control.
 Celebrating the holiday by planting trees is a tradition that sprouted in 45 states and territories by 1920, especially in schools, the foundation says.

 At Save the Redwoods League, we celebrate trees every day.
 Trees store carbon, clean water, control floods and erosion, support diverse plants and animals, and provide important places for education, recreation, inspiration, and cultural connections.